almogdepaz/Veil/README.md

 ## Contributing

-Areas where help would be useful:
+Contributions welcome in these areas:
 - Performance optimizations
-- More chialisp operations
+- Chialisp operations
-- Better error messages
+- Error messages
-- Documentation improvements
+- Documentation
-- More test cases
+- Test cases
-- New zkvm backends
+- zkVM backends

-Check the test suite in `tests/` to understand how everything works.
+See test suite in `tests/` for implementation patterns.